InternetFreedomFoundation/archive/content/post/budget-session-2022-23.md

 The MeitY witnessed a 49.25% increase in allocation with Rs.
 14,300 crores being allocated to it as compared to the Revised Estimates of the previous year.
 This increase can be attributed to the allocations to the Digital India program, which received Rs.10,676 crores this year and its share in the total budget increased to 74.66% in the 2022-2023 Budget Estimates from 66.67% in the 2021-2022 Revised Estimates.
 This increase is largely due to the introduction of PLI Scheme for Large Scale Electronics and IT Hardware, which has been allocated Rs.
 5,300 crores for 2022-2023.
 This scheme has been introduced to boost domestic manufacturing and attract large investments in Mobile Phones & Specified Electronic Components, and IT Hardware respectively.

-{{< figure src="https://lh3.googleusercontent.com/Zbb-sVsxsCKsgWO-rgPWZbzOWohb2DaHrSRwBz5nsM8OVLN3sCnwuuJ9EA-tbZMZioj5mPr7dMyUfZCdz5POUuOty5CQpIU8Z6suWdmM6OVaozicNyxqtSJxlnwFjEnYhQn2GCMf" caption=`"Figure 4: Share of the Digital India Program in the Total Budget Allocation"` >}}
+{{< figure src="https://lh3.googleusercontent.com/Zbb-sVsxsCKsgWO-rgPWZbzOWohb2DaHrSRwBz5nsM8OVLN3sCnwuuJ9EA-tbZMZioj5mPr7dMyUfZCdz5POUuOty5CQpIU8Z6suWdmM6OVaozicNyxqtSJxlnwFjEnYhQn2GCMf" caption=`Figure 4: Share of the Digital India Program in the Total Budget Allocation` >}}

 There has also been an increase in allocation to autonomous bodies.
 The most notable change has been in allocation to the Unique Identification Authority of India (UIDAI), which has received Rs.
 1,110 crores, which is 25.43% higher than the 2021-2022 Revised Estimates and 81.08% higher than the 2021-2022 Budget Estimates.
 As we highlighted in our [Legislative Brief for the Budget Session](https://internetfreedom.in/legislative-brief-budget-session-2022/),  the UIDAI budget Estimate for 2021-2022 was the lowest amount allocated to it since its establishment.

-{{< figure src="https://lh4.googleusercontent.com/gtvX3DYR1ucQtxBG2gzXmxbsbKybkyK28jei4TQoG9SntWogCG0iujckSl5a_74TzWxYm6Q5kOkaHB_Bp3qUwkdAJn5xl2Oj_KmqNR5s_UwxUGQtaveflvPsf-FwM_FsvF4Opx98" caption=`"Figure 5: Allocations to the UIDAI"` >}}
+{{< figure src="https://lh4.googleusercontent.com/gtvX3DYR1ucQtxBG2gzXmxbsbKybkyK28jei4TQoG9SntWogCG0iujckSl5a_74TzWxYm6Q5kOkaHB_Bp3qUwkdAJn5xl2Oj_KmqNR5s_UwxUGQtaveflvPsf-FwM_FsvF4Opx98" caption=`Figure 5: Allocations to the UIDAI` >}}

 In an unwelcome change, allocation to the Pradhan Mantri Gramin Digital Saksharta Abhiyan (PMGDISHA) has decreased by 16.67% as compared to both the Revised and Budget Estimates for 2021-2022.
 Since PMGDISHA aims at helping adults with low technological literacy develop the skills they need to interact in an increasingly digital world, it is especially concerning that allocations to it are at an all time low since 2018-2019.
 The allocations made to this scheme must increase in order to ensure its effective progress and robust digital literacy in the country.

-{{< figure src="https://lh5.googleusercontent.com/MkdSLJs6bFQGxz3UMZA9HamIt71qXB3auMh2txfzDhTP3HEJHGziXMbarqDkfP1MCa2QuvvGAvwsMS2OazlWcrKeeaWkXRIkIUywOBebm2aRyKwRSXZZTUmhzdteV2ssTuW1PNAQ" caption=`"Figure 6: Allocation to the PMGDISHA"` >}}
+{{< figure src="https://lh5.googleusercontent.com/MkdSLJs6bFQGxz3UMZA9HamIt71qXB3auMh2txfzDhTP3HEJHGziXMbarqDkfP1MCa2QuvvGAvwsMS2OazlWcrKeeaWkXRIkIUywOBebm2aRyKwRSXZZTUmhzdteV2ssTuW1PNAQ" caption=`Figure 6: Allocation to the PMGDISHA` >}}

 Perplexingly, the allocation to Promotions of Digital Payments has plummeted to Rs.
 250 crores as compared to Rs.
 1,500 crores allocated to it in the 2021-2022 Revised Estimates, reflecting a massive decline of 86.67%.
 It must be noted that allocations increased sharply in 2021-2022, which witnessed a jump of 186.54% as compared to the  2020-2021 Actual Expenditure which stood at Rs.
 523.48 crores.
 However, the allocations for 2022-2023 are still 61.79% lower than the 2020-2021 Actual Expenditure.
 This change is despite the Finance Minister noting in their [Budget speech](https://www.indiabudget.gov.in/doc/Budget_Speech.pdf) that “the financial support for digital payment ecosystem announced in the previous Budget will continue in 2022-23.
 This will encourage further adoption of digital payments_._”

-{{< figure src="https://lh4.googleusercontent.com/eLvV9dcd9lAMLik2DG8tCZ_Gs32VEfnk2ve-C0IlKxDxvmcsF8zrCyy0DBkHYFpEdsOcaWESztGHzEFDfxeL3VVUwu0ysTwUHMvvSjY3f_g9s8zmGp-uqsF4ZNX0UVlmnwW2lwog" caption=`"Figure 7: Allocation to Promotion of Digital Payments"` >}}
+{{< figure src="https://lh4.googleusercontent.com/eLvV9dcd9lAMLik2DG8tCZ_Gs32VEfnk2ve-C0IlKxDxvmcsF8zrCyy0DBkHYFpEdsOcaWESztGHzEFDfxeL3VVUwu0ysTwUHMvvSjY3f_g9s8zmGp-uqsF4ZNX0UVlmnwW2lwog" caption=`Figure 7: Allocation to Promotion of Digital Payments` >}}

 ### The Ministry of Information and Broadcasting